Cathy Lu

 Lu earned an MFA from San Francisco Art Institute in sculpture and ceramics, and a BFA in ceramics and a BA in Chinese language, history, and culture from Tufts University.
 Lu has shown her work at the American Museum of Ceramic Art (Pomona, CA; 2020), Front Gallery (New Orleans, LA; 2019), A-B Projects (Los Angeles, CA; 2019), and Irving Street Projects (San Francisco, CA; CA; 2018), among others.
 Lu has held residencies at Bemis (Omaha, NE; 2021), LPP+ at Minnesota Street Project (San Francisco, CA; 2019), and Anderson Ranch Arts Center (Snowmass Village, CO; 2016).

-During her fellowship, Lu will work on a project called American Dream Pillows, inspired by a tradition in ancient China that believed that resting on specific pillows could influence both your dreams and your future.
+During her fellowship, Lu worked on a project called American Dream Pillows, inspired by pillows made during the Tang dynasty that were believed to be able to influence both the dreams and the future of the user.
 She will create ceramic pillows that meditate on Asian American experiences, specifically the tension between the American dream and the lived experience.

 Download the press release here.